radumarias/rencfs/README.md

 ## Browser

-If you want to give it a quick try and not setup anything locally you can
+If you want to give it a quick try and not setup anything locally, you can
 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/radumarias/rencfs)

 [![Open Rustlings On Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new/?repo=radumarias%2Frencfs&ref=main)